Bail fund: History

+United States

-The history of bail funds dates back to the 1920s; the American Civil Liberties Union set up a bail fund in 1920 to release people arrested for sedition during the First Red Scare.
-However, the rise of community bail funds across the United States has only happened since around 2012.
+The history of bail funds dates back to the 1920s when the American Civil Liberties Union set up a bail fund to release people arrested under harsh Department of Justice policies against people suspected of sedition during the First Red Scare.
+Bail funds also supported people fighting against segregation and other racist laws in the Jim Crow South during the Civil Rights movement of the 1960s.
 In 2012, New York passed the only law related to bail funds in the United States when it legalized charitable bail funds that posted bails of $2000 or less, which led to the revival of The Bronx Freedom Fund and the creation of the Brooklyn Bail Fund.
+During the George Floyd protests of 2020, bail funds mobilized millions of dollars to free protestors and community members.